lmmx/wotd/AUDIT.md

 the node names align with their parent nodes (and this should make clear when parent nodes are and are not also leaves).

+To do this, I will put down command line tools and write a proper parser in Python.

+## 3. Proper Python parsing: taking a recursive walk on a trie

-There are two ways to get return from an async function:
+There are two ways to get return from a recursive function:
 - print it out to STDOUT (as in [`trie_walk.py`](trie_walk.py))
 - yield from the calls that would otherwise return after printing (as in [`trie_walk_yielding.py`](trie_walk_yielding.py))

+> As a technical note, I think you'd call this recursive function "async but blocking", meaning it
+> could technically run in parallel and have results from shallower parts of the tree come back before
+> the deeper ones, but I want it to return in the same order as the lines so it's "blocking".
+> (Don't quote me on that)

 What I want next is to align using whitespace to indicate where lines differ from the precedent line.

 To begin with I split the path at each line into a `preceder` subpath, which can then be omitted from the path as a 'common prefix'.
 This is much simplified by the trie data structure, as the way to do so is to simply replace all characters in the preceder subpath with whitespace unless the appendage to that subpath is empty (i.e. the subpath has one of the aforementioned 'null child' leaves).

 - I have written the STDOUT printing and async yielding versions of the program to both read from the same preprocessor function, `mask_preceding` in [`trie_util.py`](trie_util.py).

-  - I piped the output of `trie_walk.py` using a simpler printing function into `trie_walked_arrows.txt` (the function is available in `trie_util.py` as `mask_preceding_arrows`)
+  - I piped the output of `trie_walk.py` using a simpler printing function into `trie_walked_arrows.txt` (the function is commented out in `trie_util.py` as `mask_preceding_arrows`)

 ```sh
 python trie_walk.py | tee trie_walked.txt